 - At least 500 mm between the underside of the flue terminal and the nearest part of a non-trafficable roof. - At least 2000 mm between the end of the flue terminal and the nearest part of a trafficable roof and 500 mm above any surrounding parapet.
-The flue is to be supported. - At least 1500 mm between the top of the flue terminal and the edge of any opening into the building, such as an openable window, measured vertically. - At least 500 mm between the flue terminal and any building structure or obstruction facing the terminal, measured horizontally. - At least 1500 mm between the flue terminal and the edge of any opening into the building, measured horizontally. - At least 300 mm between the flue terminal and any other flue terminal, cowl or other combustion air intake.
+The flue is to be supported. - At least 1500 mm between the top of the flue terminal and the edge of any opening into the building, such as an openable window, measured vertically. - At least 500 mm between the flue terminal and any building structure or obstruction facing the terminal, measured horizontally. - At least 1500 mm between the flue terminal and the edge of any opening into the building, measured horizontally. - At least 300 mm between the flue terminal and any other flue terminal, cowl or other combustion air intake. - At least 200 mm between the flue terminal and the nearest part of a chimney.

-For a multiple water heater installation, refer to "Multiple Flue Terminations through Roof" on page 43 for minimum distances between flue terminals.
+For a multiple water heater installation, refer to "Multiple Flue Terminations through Roof" on page 47 for minimum distances between flue terminals.